-When I was first learning to drive, I started in the winter.
+When I was first learning to drive, I started in the winter, on the advice of my friend from http://gearheads.org.
 Some may think I was crazy but if you manage to master winter driving, you can master any scenario (well… maybe not the flash floods that we’ve seen this winter!).
 One driving lesson, I was travelling through a rather rough suburb and my car was hit by snowballs courtesy of a rowdy gang.
 I had to do an emergency stop in black ice, control the car without crashing and deal with my driving instructor screaming abuse at the gang.
 Oh the joys!

 Fast forward 4 years and earning the nickname Penelope Pitstop by my boyfriend, LV= got in touch to highlight 9 Winter Car Tips to ensure my car is ready for the winter season and I’m sharing them with you.

 Get your car serviced